Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Experiments

 Notice that due to the nondeterministic nature of our environments, i.e., the asynchronous update mode, the results may vary between runs.
-Therefore, for each source-target pair, we repeat the run 10 times.
-For each recovered control strategy, we count its length, and record the information whether the target attractor is reached.
-For a~given BN/PBN model, we report the percentage of successful control strategies found and the average length of the successful control strategies.
+Thus, for each source-target pair, we repeat the run 10 times.
+Therefore, for each model the total number of recovered pbn-STAC control strategies is 10x the number of distinct source-target pairs.
+For each recovered control strategy, we count its length and record the information on being successful, i.e., whether the target state is reached with a~strategy not exceeding maximum allowed length.
+The reported average lengths are computed by considering the successful runs only.

+All reference strategies found by CABEAN or exhaustive search are deterministic and successful, thus the averaging is performed over the number of distinct source-target pairs without run repetitions.
+CABEAN provides us with multiple strategies, referred to as `paths' for BN models.
+All have the same minimal total number of gene perturbations, but they are divided into interventions in different ways.
+For each individual source-target pair, we consider the length of the shortest strategy possible which perturbs at most 3 genes per intervention.
+For the exhaustive search approach in the case of PBN models, only strategies that perturb at most 3 genes in an~intervention are considered and the length of the shortest one is considered for a~particular source-target pair.
+For both approaches, we compute the average over the lengths for all source-target pairs.